Subject Leader - Mr H Bolton

 After school clubs are all currently cancelled due to COVID-19.
 Further information will be provided following any new government guidance.

 In the last year we have been put in 3 national lockdowns.
 At St Pius X we saw an opportunity to adapted our curriculum to meet the needs and opportunities of our children, to use PE as a vehicle for mental well being as well as physical health and education.

 We used a variety of resources available to us such as our specialist sports coach teaching live lessons, Joe Wicks and we even created our own physically active well being day called 'Fitness Family Friday'.
 Both the staff and the children have learned how vital Physical Education and Physical Activity are in keeping a positive mental attitude.
 Below you will find some examples of children participating and enjoying physical education.

 Enrichment and Cultural Capital

-We aim to constantly improve our enrichment and cultural capital offering in Geography.
+We aim to constantly improve our enrichment and cultural capital offering in PE.
 Currently, the the subject is enhanced by the following:

 - Sponsored Run/Walk